ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

 ---

-Here we illustrate how to run NexRes with its builtin application: KV Server.
-We provide steps by steps tutorial to set up NexRes locally with 4 nodes and use the builtin KV Server to set and get a key-value pair.
+In this blog post, we lay down steps to run ReslientDB's NexRes version with its built-in Key Value (KV) service.
+We also state steps to add and retrieve values from the KV store.

 # Before you begin
-NexRes is only able to be run in Ubuntu 20.04 with the ubuntu host.
-Please make sure you installed the right version.
+At present, we support only Ubuntu 20.04 and require root access.
+Please make sure you have installed the correct version.

 ### Linux
 If you are using Linux, please install Ubuntu 20.04.
 The default user will be ubuntu.

 ### MaxOS
 If you are using MacOS, please install a docker with Ubuntu 20.04.
-If you are not familiar with docker, we provide a docker file to help, see [here](https://github.com/resilientdb/resilientdb/tree/nexres/docker).
+If you are not familiar with docker, we provide a docker file to help you get started: [here](https://github.com/resilientdb/resilientdb/tree/nexres/docker).

-Install the docker image from the docker file named by nexres:
+Install the docker image from the docker file named as nexres:
   > docker build . -f DockerfileForMac -t=nexres

 Run the docker image with bash command: